Introduction

 It’s the 5 for people who like to drive, and after years of being teased with images and tantalising bits of information, I finally got to drive it.
 Hurrah!

 Before I reveal whether it’s as fun as we’re all hoping it will be, there’s some key stuff that you should know about the Alpine A290.
-We all know that it’s a performance-focussed version of the Renault 5, but we it’s not as simple as giving it more power.
+We all know that it’s a performance-focussed version of the Renault 5, but it’s not as simple as giving it more power.
 Alpine have given the A290 bespoke suspension, anti-roll bars, steering, brakes and drive sounds, so it really is a pretty comprehensive overhaul and worthy of being a different model to the Renault.

-Basically, these guys haven’t just stuck some jutty-out bits and sports badging on a Renault 5; this is a properly engineered hot hatch.
+Basically, the key message is that these guys haven’t just stuck some jutty-out bits and sports badging on a Renault 5; this is a properly engineered hot hatch.
+Let’s find out what it’s like to drive!

-Motors, Performance and Handling
+Motors, performance and handling

 We drove the Alpine A290 GTS on track and on road, and when you put your foot down it feels gutsy, but it’s also a very progressive response and easy to modulate.
 It’s not as eye-wateringly explosive as the acceleration in some other fast EVs, but in many ways it’s actually more fun even on track.

 We haven’t tried the lower-powered Alpine A290 GT and GT models, yet, but they'll do 0-62mph in 7.4 seconds - compared with the 6.4 seconds of the GTS - and I think they’ll work really well on UK roads.
 Mind you, I do also think that the extra power and kit that the GTS gets will make it the pick of the bunch.
+If I have any hesitation, it's that this is quite a bit more expensive than the Renault 5, and yet I reckon the Renault is almost as fun.
+Not in quite such an overtly performance-oriented way, but the 5 really is zippy and entertaining.

-Range, Battery and Charging
+Range, battery and charging

 It's tricky to judge real-world range and efficiency off the back of our test drive, but the claimed range suggests reasonable efficiency, even if others – including the Cupra Born – offer longer range.
 I reckon you'll see around 150 - to 200 miles in the real world, depending on the conditions and how you drive it.